eugferman/contact-book/README.md

 # webpack-boilerplate
-Boilerplate with webpack, babel, react, redux, jest, sass, prettier and eslint.
+Contact-book CRUD using webpack, babel, react, redux, jest, sass and prettier, for the backend i use firebase.